ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 Anyone who has studied Hollywood knows that every blockbuster, from Lord of the Rings, to Star Wars, to The Matrix, is founded upon classical story structures, and the class will be taught in this classical context.
 The Declaration of Independence and Constitution are the two most fundamental business documents for artists and entrepreneurs, and students will be required to study the pertinent aspects of these classics.
 From Aristotle's Poetics to the Bill of Rights to 50 Cent's insights regarding the music business, students will be given the tools to venture forth in the contemporary context.

 Technology's daily advance is fostering vast opportunities to create sustainable ventures in the arts.
-This class is just the beginning of the journey.
+This class is just the beginning of the odyssey.
 Perhaps some students will venture up to NY or west to LA, or take advantage of the digital high definition (HD) technologies, bittorrent, open source CMS, and DRM to become tomorrow's writers, directors, producers, and record company executives right in Chapel Hill.

 Every work of art tells a story, and behind that work of art is another parallel story--the business of its creation, promotion, and distribution.
 Such are the stories students will tell in Artistic Entrepreneurship & Technology 101.